-- It’s touristy, but the Stanley Market caters to tourist, and to tourist-friendly sizes
+- Stanley Market caters to tourist, and to tourist-friendly sizes

-- Marks and Spencer — a godsend for the pleasantly plump who have never and will never been an XS size
+- Marks and Spencer — a godsend for the pleasantly plump who are not XS

 - H&M can be iffy — a lot of their stuff is a bit slutty/clubby and the Ls/XLs or 40-42s disappear from the shelves almost immediately